 Here is the text editor view of the given data.

 After filling up the form, just click on the “Add” button to include all the given data in a row.
-You can edit, delete, add more data by clicking on the respective icon.
-In this way create few more data increasing row.
+You can edit, delete, and add more data by clicking on the respective icon.
+In this way add more data, increasing row.
 The interface will be like so then.

-Now, in the same way, we will add ten more data to column into the table and we can edit our given data by clicking the update button.
-Shortcode can use by clicking the text button to customize any specific item.
-We will change some data by using different color schema.
+Now, in the same way, we will add ten more data columns into the table and we can edit our given data by clicking the update button.
+Shortcode can be used by clicking the text button to customize any specific item.
+We will change some data by using a different color schema.
 Then click on the “update” button.

 You can use different color combinations to decorate text color.

 The preview of this interface will be like so.
-It seems pretty cool to look at the table.
-This table is responsive in type.
+It seems pretty cool to look at.
 This is how we can create a basic table structure.

-This is how I created the comparison table as a whole.
-In this article, I wanted to make it clear that in WordPress, by choosing the right plugin anyone can perform a heavy task very smoothly.
-Here in this piece of writing, I showed how the Ninja Tables plugin makes things easy as an example.
+This is how I have created the comparison table as a whole.
+In this article, I wanted to make it clear that in WordPress, anyone can perform a heavy task very smoothly with the help of the right plugin.
+In this piece of writing, I have shown how the Ninja Tables plugin makes things easy as an example.
 It made my task very smooth and comfortable.
 Most importantly, the good thing is that this plugin is fully responsive in type in the market.